ARM-software/psa-api/doc/crypto/api/ops/key-wrapping.rst

     .. retval:: PSA_ERROR_BAD_STATE
         The library requires initializing by a call to `psa_crypto_init()`.

-    Wrap a key from the key store into a data buffer using a specified key-wrapping algorithm, and key-wrapping key.
+    Wrap a key from the key store into a data buffer using a specified key-wrapping algorithm and key-wrapping key.
     On success, the output contains the wrapped key value.
     The policy of the key to be wrapped must have the usage flag `PSA_KEY_USAGE_EXPORT` set.